The Running Metric That Can Change Your Game

 Most runners are familiar with that “Ugh, I can’t” feeling, which is typically experienced when crossing what’s called the anaerobic threshold.
 Here’s what’s going on to cue it: Your muscles start to build up hydrogen ions and lactate faster than your body can clear them, says Klein.
 All that hydrogen gets converted into carbon dioxide, he says, and the more carbon dioxide you have, the harder it is for oxygen to be transported.
 And with no more oxygen, guess what?
 No more sprinting.

 The better your VO2 max, the more efficiently your body can remove that carbon dioxide, and the more oxygen your red blood cells can hold and shoot to your muscles to keep pumping, says Klein.
-Specifically training to boost your VO2 max (more on how to do that below) also helps develop more capillaries in the muscles, says Klein, which—again—means you can get more oxygen to the muscles.
-"Once the oxygen is there, it's easy to turn into energy", he says, helping you run stronger and faster.
+Specifically training to improve your VO2 max (more on how to do that below) also helps develop more capillaries in the muscles, he adds, which — again — means you can get more oxygen to the muscles.
+“Once the oxygen is there, it’s easy to turn into energy,” he says, helping you run stronger and faster.

 Why a Better VO2 Max Means Better Health

 A higher VO2 max is a win-win outside of running too, because your lungs can more efficiently take in and send oxygen to your muscles, including your heart.
 This means your heart is able to pump more blood with each heartbeat, which lowers your resting heart rate.
 In short, your entire cardiovascular system will be under less stress.

 To grasp the long-term health effects of this, look at the other end of the spectrum.
 Low levels of cardiorespiratory fitness, or a lower VO2 max, are associated with a high risk of cardiovascular disease and various cancers, according to the American Heart Association.
 In fact, the AHA says cardiorespiratory fitness is a stronger predictor of mortality risk than smoking (!) and high blood pressure.